GainSec/Mac-OSX-Application-Fingerprint-And-Security-Tool/README.md

 ## To Do

 * Create output template rather then have unique 3 line print statements in each function
-* Add function to add / to output directory
-* add function to create output directory
 * add function to run against all files in a dir
 * ??